FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

    The street area is subtracted from the overland portion of the grid system.

 6. Channel infiltration is computed only if INFCHAN = 1.
-   Generally channel infiltration is negligible for channels with perennial flow.
+   Generally, channel infiltration is negligible for channels with perennial flow.
    The simulation of channel infiltration may be important for small flood events in ephemeral alluvial fan channels with porous bed material.

 7. Precipitation abstraction is an initial loss of rainfall that precedes infiltration and excess rainfall runoff.